varunratnakar/USC-AI-DS-Symposium/schedule.md

-Tentative Schedule.
-Links to Zoom sessions will be emailed privately.
+Note: links to Zoom sessions will be emailed privately after [registration](https://usc.zoom.us/webinar/register/WN_V-mMUlHGQMWnkecKyPUQWA).

 ### All times are in PST (Los Angeles time)